mfep/genee/README.md

         --max-displayed-cols <max-displayed-cols>
             Specifies the maximum allowed width of the terminal output.
 When not provided, its value is loaded from persistent configuration file
-        --new <new>
-            Provide a comma separated list of habit categories.
-A new diary file is created at the specified --datafile path
     -p, --past-periods <past-periods>
             Specifies the number of displayed periods when graphing the diary data.
 When not provided, its value is loaded from persistent configuration file

+SUBCOMMANDS:
+    fill           If set, habit information for all the missing days is queried between --from-date and yesterday.
+                   If --from-date is not set, all the missing days are queried between the first entry in the diary and yesterday
+    graph          Displays the habit data according to the specified options to the terminal help           Prints this message or the help of the given subcommand(s) insert         Queries for habit information on the specified date list-config    Prints the persistent configuration
+    new            Provide a comma separated list of habit categories.
+A new diary file is created at the specified --datafile path
+    save-config    Saves the specified options to persistent configuration
 ```

 ## Building